-In addition to STBE's implementation of Response to Intervention and Instruction (RtI2), STBE will incorporate four instructional methodologies and strategies to scaffold culturally and linguistically diverse students' universal access to core instruction.
+In addition to STBE's implementation of Response to Intervention and Instruction (RTI), STBE will incorporate four instructional methodologies and strategies to scaffold culturally and linguistically diverse students' universal access to core instruction.
 All STBE students, including English Learners (EL), Students with Learning Disabilities (SWD), Standard English Learners (SEL), and Gifted and Talented students (GATE), will benefit from methodologies such as Cooperative and Communal Learning, Instructional Conversations, Graphic Organizers and targeted academic language development.

-STBE will develop partnerships with social service agencies such as the Cypress Park FamilySource Center, which is identified as a "one stop center to connect people in need with existing anti-poverty, government-sponsored programs, including the Healthy Families Program and California WorkSource.
-STBE will also partner with gang intervention agencies including Aztecs Rising., a local organization working within the STBE community.
+STBE will develop partnerships with social service agencies in the community including hospitals and Women, Infant and Children programs.
+STBE will also partner with gang intervention agencies including the Los Angeles Sheriff department working within the STBE community.
 These agencies and programs will assist at-risk students and their families.

-The faculty, Principal, school counselors, and peer counselors will be trained to incorporate the Developmental Asset framework, developed by the Search Institute®.
+The faculty, Principal, school counselors, and peer counselors will be trained to incorporate the Developmental Asset framework, developed by the Search Institute.
 This tool will be used in the classroom, offices, athletic activities, and in all other student contact to encourage and enhance academic, personal, social, and future career growth of our students.
-Researchers at the Search Institute® have acquired ample evidence over the past several decades that correlates aspects of human experience with long-term, positive consequences for youth.
+Researchers at the Search Institute have acquired ample evidence over the past several decades that correlate aspects of human experience with long-term, positive consequences for youth.
 They have identified factors which contribute to the healthy development of young people.
 Some of these include: family dynamics, support from community adults, school effectiveness, peer influence, values development, and social skills.